WORK WITH ME

 Business-focused work

-The goal is not speed.
+The aim is not speed.

 Leader-focused work

-This is not personal development in abstraction.
+This is not abstract development.

-It is work anchored in real responsibility.
+It is work anchored in real responsibility and live decisions.

-Transition and threshold moments
+Transition and inflection moments

-Some partnerships include clear transition points.
+Some partnerships center around clear inflection points.

-This work is often time-bound and focused.
+These engagements are often time-bound and focused.

 HOW THE PARTNERSHIP UNFOLDS